jayant1211/Puzzle-Solver-using-Informed-AI-A-Algorithm/README.md

 | _    | 4    | 6    |
 | 7    | 5    | 8    |

-and after providing the input, you will be prompter to provide goal state, which for this case ideally would be
+and after providing the input, you will be prompted to provide the goal state, which for this case ideally would be

 |      |      |      |
 |------|------|------|